March 1, 2024

 Project FEED is a youth hunger initiative launched by Feed My People in 2023.
-Its goal is to strengthen our existing programs for children and teenagers, which includes school pantries, backpack food resources, and other special distributions for children, while working to extend applicable programming into every school district and county within west central Wisconsin.
+Its goal is to strengthen our existing programs for children and teenagers, which includes school markets, backpack food resources, and other special distributions for children, while working to extend applicable programming into every school district and county within west central Wisconsin.

 Because our mission is working to end hunger, the primary function of Project FEED is to provide food so all youth in need within its service area can access a local program.
 In addition to providing food, however, it is designed so that kids are supported into the future by embracing a sustainable, holistic approach to the problem of childhood food insecurity.
 We recognize that a child needing food is a symptom of a more extensive breakdown in access.